Connected Choice and the Brouwer Fixed Point Theorem

 \begin{corollary}[Orevkov 1963, Baigger 1985] There exists a computable function $f:[0,1]^2\to[0,1]^2$ that has no computable fixed point $x\in[0,1]^2$.
 There exists a non-empty connected co-c.e.\ closed subset $A\In[0,1]^2$ without computable point. \end{corollary}

 We mention that Proposition~\ref{prop:dimension-two} does not directly imply $\C_{[0,1]}\equivSW\ConC_2$, since $\frac{1}{2}\C_{[0,1]}\lW\ConC_2$.
-In fact, we can prove an even stronger result which shows that $\frac{1}{2}\C_{[0,1]}$ computes almost nothing, not even choice for the two point space.
-This means that Proposition~\ref{prop:dimension-two} has very little uniform content.
+In fact, we can prove an even stronger result which shows that $\frac{1}{2}\C_{[0,1]}$ computes almost nothing, not even choice for the two point space.\footnote{Such problems have been called {\em indiscriminative} in \cite{BHK17a}.} This means that Proposition~\ref{prop:dimension-two} has very little uniform content.

 \begin{proposition} $\C_{\{0,1\}}\nleqW\frac{1}{2}\C_{[0,1]}$. \end{proposition} \begin{proof} We use $\C_{\{0,1\}}\equivSW\LLPO$ and by $\psi_-$ we denote the representation of $\AA_1$.
 We recall that $\LLPO:\In\IN^\IN\mto\IN$ is defined such that for $j\in\{0,1\}$ and $p\in\{0,1\}^\IN$ it holds that